AckerlyXu/heima/articles/virtual-machines/windows/sql/virtual-machines-windows-portal-sql-availability-group-prereq.md

 ### Configure the virtual network DNS
 After you create the first domain controller and enable DNS on the first server, configure the virtual network to use this server for DNS.

-1. In the Azure portal preview, click on the virtual network.
+1. In the Azure Portal, click on the virtual network.

 2. Under **Settings**, click **DNS Server**.